MichielCuijpers/Blockchaingers.github.io/README.md

 4. Press Play and get instant feedback on your code and pick refactor candidates

-5. Click on the Pull request icon to enable BetterCodeHub to run in your CI/CD pipeline on GitHub
+5. Click on the Pull Request icon to enable BetterCodeHub to run in your CI/CD pipeline on GitHub

-## Example Hackathon Scoreboard
+## Hackathon Scoreboard

 Not on the scoreboard?
 Let the BCH team know on the #bettercodehub-support Slack channel

-Team | Better Code Score
+example Team | example Better Code Score
 --- | ---
 [dbh17-abraxas/ShareEverythingWeb](https://github.com/dbh17-abraxas/ShareEverythingWeb) | [![BCH compliance](https://bettercodehub.com/edge/badge/dbh17-abraxas/ShareEverythingWeb)](https://bettercodehub.com)